ruimaranhao/DataAnalystNanodegree/P7/README.md

 number of cookies, and those metrics are invariants, this metric is an invariant metric.
 * **Gross conversion:** In the experiment group, when people click to start the free trial, if they indicate that they will not be able to work more than 5 hours per week, they are suggested not to enroll.
-Gross conversion is about probability to succeed, and this seems to be a suitable evaluation metric.
+Gross conversion is about probability to succeed, and it is a suitable evaluation metric because it is directly dependent on the effect of the experiment.
 * **Retention:** Not a suitable invariant metric because the number of users who enroll in the free trial is dependent on the experiment.
 Suitable evaluation metric because it is directly dependent on the effect of the experiment.